James61116/James6116.github.io/README.md

 This is the Chabanel git.
 There is a lot of student in our LG, but here in our web we always do nothing.
 Well maybe in the future we will do something here.

 ---
+`Wanna play a game on the go? try this`
 <iframe width="1000" height="750" src="https://play2048.co/" title="2048" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Who is Chabanel